How to Achieve a Perfect Guitar Pedal Order

 Marshall Guitar Amp Head

-Most people forget that the amplifier is just as important in the signal chain as all of the other items listed above.
+Most people forget that the amplifier is just as important in a perfect guitar pedal order.
 In fact, a good amplifier can help you remove two or more pedals from this list.

 An example of a good amplifier is the Katana from Boss.
 It has onboard effects that basically negates the need to get effects pedals.